University of Kentucky College of Medicine

 The University of Kentucky College of Medicine is a medical school based in Lexington, KY at the University of Kentucky's Chandler Medical Center.

+The College operates four campuses; in addition to the main hub in Lexington, there are two full campuses serving the Bowling Green and Northern Kentucky regions, and an Eastern Kentucky rural medicine training site in Morehead.
+Together, the four campuses aim to address physician shortages and urgent health care needs throughout Kentucky.

 History

 The Kentucky General Assembly approved the construction of the University of Kentucky Medical Center and accompanying medical school in 1956.
 William R. Willard directed the planning and development of the University of Kentucky Medical Center and subsequently was appointed Vice President of the Medical Center and Dean of the College of Medicine.
 The Medical Sciences Building was completed in 1960, and four years later the College of Medicine graduated its first class of 32 students.
-Since then, 3,391 medical students have earned M.D. degrees from the institution.
-The current Dean is Robert DiPaola, M.D., overseeing 2,278 full-time and temporary staff members, 543 medical students, 261 graduate students, and 757 residents as of 2017.
+Since then, more than 10,000 medical students have earned M.D. degrees from the institution.
+The current Dean is Chipper Griffith, MD, MSPH, overseeing 2,278 full-time faculty and staff members, 804 medical students, more than 300 graduate students, and more than 800 residents as of 2017.

 Curriculum

 The school offers a four-year M.D. program including two years of basic science instruction and two years of clinical rotations.
-In addition, the college supports combined degree programs that allow students to earn MBA, MPH, or Ph.D. degrees while pursuing the M.D.
+In addition, the college supports combined degree programs that allow students to earn Master of Business Administration (MBA), Master of Public Health (MPH), or Doctor of Philosophy (Ph.D.) degrees while pursuing the M.D.
 The school's curriculum is managed centrally by the Office of Medical Education.

 Classes are arranged around a loose block schedule, beginning and ending intermittently throughout the academic year.
 In the first two years, classes often adjourn by noon, leaving students free to pursue independent study or extra-curricular activities.
 Since the early 1990s, the college has been part of a model program to integrate early clinical experiences in among the traditional science classes of the first two years.

 Students are active in the community, running the UKSA clinic affiliated with the Salvation Army, organizing an annual Community Health Fair, undertaking rural medicine externships in surrounding counties, and volunteering independently.